harness/developer-hub/docs/chaos-engineering/integrations/chaos-cd.md

 * **Stress chaos faults** can be used for verifying how microservices behave when there is a noisy neighbor.

-* **HTTP chaos faults** can be used for verifying how services/APIs behave when one of the APIs is under chaos.
+* **HTTP chaos faults** can be used for verifying how services or APIs behave when one of the APIs is under chaos.

 For more information, see:
 * [CD tutorials](/docs/continuous-delivery/get-started/cd-tutorial)